 Childcare Ministry.
 Our volunteers serve on rotation in the nursery and Sunday School classes year-round.

-Coffee Bar.
-This team ensures we have fresh, delicious coffee available on Sunday mornings and the hosts/hostesses help with set-up, clean-up and inventory.
+Coffee Ministry.
+These people are part of our Hospitality Team and ensure we have fresh, delicious coffee available on Sunday mornings.
+The hosts/hostesses help with set-up, clean-up and inventory.

 Flower Ministry.
 This creative team uses the flowers from the weekly altar flower arrangements to create smaller floral gifts taken to the homebound, sick, or ones celebrating milestones.

 Hospitality Ministry.
 This team of volunteers helps to plan and set up special events and tends to the details of decorating, menu-planning, food service, and hosting the event.

 Office Receptionists.
 A small team of volunteers assists our administrative staff on weekday mornings by answering phone calls, greeting visitors, and helping with small office projects.

 Driving Hands.
 Safe drivers are needed to assist those who cannot get to church, our special events, or even doctor appointments.

 Helping Hands.
 Volunteers help those who may not think to ask for help, often delivering a meal to the sick or grieving, or running errands for those who cannot do so.
 Sometimes helping hands are needed to help members with basic household repairs or maintenance.